-What are the duties of states concerning the status and management of ASCIs?
+What duties concerning the status and management of ASCIs?

 Once ASCIs have been designated by the states, that is not the end of the Emerald Network, but rather the start, as states are recommended to take a number of steps (by legislation or otherwise), to ensure that ASCIs are properly managed.
-They are asked in Recommendation No. 16 (1989) to "ensure, wherever possible that":
+They are asked in Recommendation No. 16 (1989) to "ensure, wherever possible that: